 b.
 Admission based on completion of one academic year at the Hebrew University

-Applicants who completed a full academic year at the University (minimum 32 credits in the Humanities and Social Sciences, 38 credits in Law or Hotel Management and Environmental Economics, 45 credits in the sciences), may ask to use their grades in addition to the Psychometric Test scores for admission to more competitive programs.
+Applicants who completed a full academic year at the University (minimum 32 credits in the Humanities and Social Sciences, 38 credits in Law or Hotel Management and Environmental Economics, 45 credits in the sciences), may ask to use their grades in addition to the Psychometric Test/SAT scores for admission to more competitive programs.
 The grades will be considered according to the admission requirements in effect at the time they are submitted.

 Information on admission to advanced years on the following link.

 a.
 Proof of admission to a leading university

 Applicants who do not meet the admission requirements listed above but can prove their eligibility for admission to a leading university (listed among the top 100 universities in the Shanghai ranking), may submit a request to the admissions committee (excluding universities that have a policy of “open admission” without competition).

 The committee will consider the applications based on the documents submitted and the level of competition in the requested department.

 Candidates may appeal a decision if they can base it on information that was not originally taken into account.
 Only appeals from candidates who submitted a formal application will be considered.
 A written appeal, together with all relevant documentation, must be sent directly to the Overseas Applicants Unit.
 The Admissions Committee is the final arbiter, and its decisions are not reversible.

 The university reserves a few places in each department for eligible applicants that have grades a bit lower than the requirements.